Brca04/StudBot/README.md

 ## Features
 - Bot checks for new jobs every minute
-- When new job is found, bot sends a Discord message that includes all basic information about the job
+- When new job is found, bot sends a Discord message that includes basic information about the job
 - Bot filters jobs and rates them based on the hourly wage
+- Creates a local database in form of a json file